Chart Color Schemes

 Weston lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Weston's population is estimated at around 3997 as of Nov 2025.
-This reflects a decrease of 3 people (0.1%) since the 2021 Census, which reported a population of 4000 people.
-The change is inferred from the resident population of 3987, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1038 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, the suburb of Weston (ACT) has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Weston's population is estimated at around 3985.
+This reflects a decrease of 15 people since the 2021 Census figure of 4000.
+The change is inferred from AreaSearch's resident population estimate of 3985 after examining ABS's ERP data release in June 2024 and validating eight new addresses since the Census date.
+This population level equates to a density ratio of 1035 persons per square kilometer, aligning with averages seen across areas assessed by AreaSearch.
+Over the past decade, Weston has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Looking at population projections moving forward, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to grow by 1058 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered or years post-2032, age group growth rates from ACT Government's SA2 area projections with a 2022 base are adopted.
+Looking ahead, significant population increase is forecast for Weston, with projections indicating an addition of 1058 persons by 2041, reflecting a total increase of 26.6% over the 17 years.

 Frequently Asked Questions - Population